TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/12-automatic-persistence-of-the-domain-logic.rst

 	the topic aggregate root you will find in the section "aggregates" in chapter 2 a detailed introduction.

-The collection of new and deleted objectsas well as the root objects (in our case the ``Blog`` objects) are hand over from the persistence manager to the persistence backend.
+The collection of new and deleted objects as well as the root objects (in our case the ``Blog`` objects) are hand over from the persistence manager to the persistence backend.
 The backend has the task to manage the complete process in a controlled manner.
 The course is done in